 Driving in Seattle

-Driving in Seattle is relatively easy and should not be much of a challenge for new expats, as long as they are in possession of either a US or international driver's licence.
+Driving in Seattle is relatively easy and should not be much of a challenge for new expats, as long as they have either a US or international driver's licence.
 Peak-hour traffic can be a little aggravating, but unlike in most US cities, drivers aren't delayed for hours.

 Parking can be an issue in Seattle’s city centre, though, as it's extraordinarily pricey and limited.
 New arrivals must also account for insurance and vehicle maintenance when deciding to purchase a vehicle.

 Cycling in Seattle

 Ranked among the best US cycling cities, Seattle has an extensive network of bike trails and the city’s temperate climate is generally good for cycling.
 However, because of frequent rainfall and a hilly topography, protective gear is suggested to avoid unexpected skids or accidents.

 Walking in Seattle

 Seattle is a pedestrian-friendly city, and walking is a fun, free and healthy way to explore the city.
 There are clearly marked sidewalks (footpaths) and crosswalks (pedestrian crossings), where pedestrians have the right of way.
 Vehicles are obligated to stop for pedestrians obeying traffic rules.